Why Laser resurfacing can cause facial fat loss

 Want to learn more about your options?

-Contact Us to schedule a complimentary in-office consultation or consider a virtual consultation for just $75 (which gets applied to your surgery when you book).
+Contact Us to schedule an in-office consultation or consider a virtual consultation.
 Or just give us a call at 410-494-8100!
+Note: Virtual consults can also be used to get second opinions.

 By Dr. Ricardo L. Rodriguez MD Board Certified Plastic Surgeon Cosmeticsurg Baltimore, Maryland Ricardo L. Rodriguez on American Society of Plastic Surgeons.